-Our investment philosophy is based on the conviction that issues relating to sustainability factors are and will remain a major concern for the coming decades.
-We believe that combining important extra--financial factors' with traditional financial criteria will help us build more sustainable portfolios that improve long-term returns.
+will help us build more sustainable portfolios that improve long-term returns.
 The non-financial approach has become a necessity in multiple ways:

-- 1. It is instrumental in removing direct investments or underlying assets from portfolios when they cause exposure to high levels of ESG risks, which would ultimately affect financial performance; - 2.
-It helps focusing on companies that have implemented best practices regarding the management of their environmental impacts, social practices and governance, and whose responsible practices leave them better prepared, in our view, to meet the major challenges of the future, or on improving assets' performance regarding ESG factors; and - 3.
-It enables improved performance by means of active dialogue with investee companies on managing ESG concerns and limiting our clients' exposure to ESG-related reputational risks, as well as through dialogue with other key stakeholders related to our investment activities to embed them in our ESG strategy (e.g., governments, real estate tenants, general partners).
+- It is instrumental in removing direct investments or underlying assets from portfolios when they cause exposure to high levels of ESG risks, which would ultimately affect financial performance; - It helps focusing on companies that have implemented best practices regarding the management of their environmental impacts, social practices and governance, and whose responsible practices leave them better prepared, in our view, to meet the major challenges of the future, or on improving assets' performance regarding ESG factors; and - It enables improved performance by means of active dialogue with investee companies on managing ESG concerns and limiting our clients' exposure to ESG-related reputational risks, as well as through dialogue with other key stakeholders related to our investment activities to embed them in our ESG strategy (e.g., governments, real estate tenants, general partners).